shijistar/enum-plus/README.md

 ### 💡 Internationalization for Enum Names and Labels

-Internationalization support .
+Internationalization support.
 Set the `label` field to a localization key, so that it displays the corresponding text based on the current language environment.
 Please refer to the [Localization](#localization) section for more details.

 ```js
 WeekEnum.label(1); // Monday or 星期一, depending on the current locale